 .:TESTIMONIES OF FORMER MORMONS (Ex-Latter-day Saints)

 Do you want to chat with other Ex-Mormons from around the world?
 Or are you and Ex-Mormon who wants to help others?
-Consider joining our Ex-Mormon Worldwide Internet meetup support group.
+Consider joining Ex-Mormon Internet Facebook support groups.

 Lee – A Former Mormon Bishop – I have spent many years in various Leadership positions of the Church of Jesus Christ of Latter-day Saints.
 I have found many of the most fundamental teachings of the LDS Church to be completely out of harmony with the Lord’s teachings in the Bible.
 As a former Mormon Bishop and member who had served that Church for over 32 years and as one who researched and documented what I have learned, I have come to know the true Lord Jesus Christ and His Grace.
 Read Lee’s Story out of Mormonism.